We Can Help Settle Your Child Support Matter

 - Retirement income

-Laramie County provides a free child support calculator which provides the presumptive child support, which can be found here.
+Wyoming recently, in July of 2018, changed their child support calculations, but an attorney can calculate the presumptive amount by looking at historical income.
 The Courts can order a deviation from the presumptive support, but it gives you a good idea where the court will start.
 Other factors, such as the inability to work or unwillingness to work, are taken into consideration.
 Situations where one parent has custody of the children more often than the other are also taken under advisement.
 One example is if the non-custodial spouse gets a lower paying job right after separation thinking they will pay less in child support—a good family law attorney will argue for the custodial parent that support should be based on potential income.
 Parents can also choose to pay more than the court-ordered support; however, they may not choose to pay less.
 Although there is no hard and fast solution to all child support cases, the family court judge will ultimately do what is best for the children.

 How Our Firm Can Help.
 Serving Gillette & Newcastle, WY.

 Whether you need assistance obtaining child support, or you believe you have been ordered to pay an unfair amount, our firm can help.
 We understand the difficult and often emotional nature of child support issues, which is why we strive to provide open and honest communication, outstanding legal guidance, and reliable representation every step of the way.
 Our attorney Alex Berger’s private practice is exclusively focused on family law so you can rest assured that you are getting the personalized care and attention you deserve.
-He works with the counsel of attorney Dwight Hurich, who has been resolving family law and child support matters for over 30 years.
 Our attorneys can assist in making sure your voice is heard in and out of court.